What is a Leveraged Loan?

-The criteria for a leveraged loan are indefinite in that a loan that is rated BB+ with a spread of LIBOR +110 would be considered a leveraged loan while a non-rated bond with a spread of LIBOR +110 would not be considered a leveraged loan.
-Therefore, significant judgment is needed when determining whether to classify a loan as a “leveraged loan” or not.
+The criteria are uncertain in that a loan that is rated BB+ with a spread of LIBOR +110 would be considered a leveraged loan while a non-rated bond with a spread of LIBOR +110 would not be considered a leveraged loan.
+Therefore, significant judgment is needed when determining whether to classify a loan as leveraged.

 Usage for Leveraged Loans